 Response DEQ continues to make adjustments to the Air Contaminant Discharge Permit program and its implementation of the federal air toxic standards so that the focus is on the more significant sources of toxic air pollution and on the federal standards that achieve more significant reductions of toxic air pollution in Oregon.

-Comment DEQ did not fully consider the burden that delaying permitting would place on the public nor did DEQ consider a full range of alternatives to foregoing the permitting requirement and delaying implementation of the emission standards.
+Comment The issuance of an Air Contaminant Discharge Permit is important because it makes it easier for local residents to know what limits EPA or DEQ have put on the operations local emission sources.
+DEQ did not consider how the proposed changes would affect residents and their understanding of local emission sources.
 (Commenter 3)

-Response DEQ understands there are impacts on the public when it delays permitting.
-However, given that EPA typically gives affected businesses three years to comply; only notifications are required initially; and EPA, DEQ and trade associations reach out to affected businesses; there shouldn’t be any significant impact of delaying permitting on the public.
+Response DEQ understands the public’s need to understand their local emission sources..
+All state and federally delegated standards are contained within the state permit.
+DEQ lists non-delegated federal standards that may apply to a source in the review report which accompanies the permit and is available to the public.
+This is done to reduce confusion about which agency is responsible for implementation of those standards.

 Comment The issuance of an Air Contaminant Discharge Permit is important because it lets local residences know what industries are located in their neighborhood as well as what limits EPA or DEQ has put on operations of local emissions sources.
 (Commenters 3 and 5)